Skip to main content

 Requirements Specification

 A requirements specification is also referred to as a requirements catalogue.
-It is a list of all requirements that a technical product should fulfill.
+It is a list of all requirements that a technical product should fulfil.
 This can be a machine or software, but also vehicles or buildings.

 Tasks of a Requirements Specification